jarviscanada/jarvis_data_eng_JayminPatel/README.md

 # Jaymin Patel .
 Jarvis Consulting

-Software Engineer turned Data professional - My curiosity and passion for Data led me to pursue a career in Data Engineer.Currently, I am a Software/Data Engineer at Jarvis Consulting Group.
-At Jarvis, I am developing my skill sets using agile software development practices and working hands-on with applications of new technology.
+Software Engineer turned Data professional - My curiosity and passion for Data led me to pursue a career in Data Engineer.
+I completed my master's degree in Computer Science from Nirma University.
+Currently, I am a Data Engineer at Jarvis Consulting Group.
+At Jarvis, I am developing my skill sets using agile software development practices and working hands-on with applications of new technology such as Docker, Springboot, Java, Maven, REST API, RDBMS, etc. Besides, I am also a team player and an effective communicator, who is always responsible and well-organized.
 I am a strong problem-solver, quick learner and team player who is excited to face challenges and contribute to the success of a team as a Data Engineer.

 ## Skills